TosbackCgusBridge-Bot/CGUs-versions/Landsend/Privacy Policy.md

 Environmentally friendly, easy to shop and always at your fingertips.

-Browse Catalog A Closer Look at The Land
+Browse Catalog It's Beautiful Here

-The new Fall Edit by _Vogue_
+The New Spring 2016
-Market stylist\* Cara Crowley.
+ecatalog is here.

-Shop Cara's Picks Shop Your Way Rewards
+Explore the Ecatalog Shop Your Way Rewards

 Make every purchase rewarding.
 Join today.
 Earn today.
 It's free.